For his next top 12 waggler hero, Jim Baxter chooses Steve Gardener., who has been loyal to his local Dorking match team throughout his long career.

-I’m no great football fan, but enjoyed reading Matthew Syed’s recent article in The Times where the former table tennis champ turned sports writer had a go at Jose Mourinho, calling him ‘crass’ and how he was ‘not fit to tie up the bootstraps of Man U’s former star Paul Scholes’.
+I’m no great football fan, but enjoyed reading an article by Matthew Syed in The Times where the former table tennis champ turned sports writer had a go at Jose Mourinho, calling him "crass" and how he was "not fit to tie up the bootstraps of Man U’s former star Paul Scholes".
 Jose might have a fine managerial record, but not everyone considers him ‘special’ when it comes to sportsmanship.

-Steve has similarly been loyal to his local Dorking match team throughout his long career, was pivotal in their rise to fame and becoming arguably the country’s top match team.
+Steve has similarly been loyal to his local Dorking match team throughout his long career and was pivotal in their rise to fame, becoming arguably the country’s top match team.

-The only time I have knowingly fished next to Steve was on my debut in the prestigious Courage Championship on the Warks.
-Avon at Evesham, 1983.
-I was drawn favourably, one peg below the Isbourne mouth, while Steve was the pegged just upstream of the far bank tributary.
+The only time I have knowingly fished next to Steve was on my debut in the prestigious Courage Championship on the Warwickshire Avon at Evesham in 1983.
+I was drawn favourably, one peg below the Isbourne mouth, while Steve was pegged just upstream of the far bank tributary.

 This was a major win well away from his home circuit, at a Midlands match mecca fished by some of the UK’s premier anglers.
 It could be said it was perfectly timed for Steve to announce he was ready for bigger things, ultimately leading to his England call-up in 1987.
 Twelve months later (’84) he struck again, winning the Courage team match on the same three-day Bank Holiday festival with 16lb 7oz of dace, roach and chub on the waggler.

-In 1989 Steve won six out of seven Thames Opens including five in a row and which included a magnificent 33lb 7 1/2oz record catch of dace from Molesey.
+In 1989 Steve won six out of seven Thames Opens, including five in a row and a magnificent 33lb 7 1/2oz record catch of dace from Molesey.
 Along with Kenny and his other close friend Steve Sanders, mostly under team captain Andy Love, Steve formed the nucleus of the emerging force that became Daiwa Dorking.
-Famous for his knack of drawing a good peg, (even in his first ever match at a youngster he drew the end peg!) when it matters in big events.
+Famous for his knack of drawing a good peg (even in his first ever match at a youngster he drew the end peg!) when it matters in big events.

 The strategy of trying to pick fish up from two lines, resting them periodically to allow the fish to regroup, will reliably beat a one-swim approach on all kinds of waters.
 To scatter any shoal of fish by taking too many from one line too quickly is often the route to a blank spell or a dead swim, by shall we call it ‘killing the golden goose’.